 Here are the teacher pack items for The Establishment of Self-Government:

 Overview In this experience, students brainstorm the responsibilities of a government and define the term self-government.
 Then they explore two types of government dominant in colonial America: monarchy and representative government.
 Next they examine the Virginia House of Burgesses and the Mayflower Compact as early models of representative government in the colonies.
-Finally, they develop a hypothesis about the relationship between the British monarchy, early forms of representative government in the American colonies, and the coming American Revolution.
+Finally, they develop a hypothesis about the relationship between the British monarchy, early forms of representative government in the British colonies, and the coming American Revolution.
 Estimated duration: 30–40 minutes Vocabulary words: Objectives

 Objectives